jenguin777/bamazon/README.md

 # Bamazon
 An Amazon-like storefront -  Node.js and MySQL

-The app will take in orders from customers and deplete stock from the store's inventory.
+`bamazonCustomer.js`- running this application will first display all of the items available for sale.
+Include the ids, names, and prices of products for sale.
+It will take in an order, check quantity, and deplete stock from the store's inventory.

+`bamazonManager.js` Running this application will provide the following options:

+    * View Products for Sale - lists every available item: the item IDs, names, prices, and quantities.

+    * View Low Inventory - lists all items with an inventory count lower than five.

+    * Add to Inventory - allow the manager "add more" of any item currently in the store.

+    * Add New Product - allow the manager to add a completely new product to the store.

 # Technologies used
 * Node.js (inquirer, mysql, console.table packages)